CWSites/React-GitHub/README.md

 GitHub Overview & Repositories tab using React + GitHub's REST API

-## Directions

-- Download zip file and upload to Google Drive, email link back to the recruiter.

 ## Getting Started

 In order to run the application run the following commands in a terminal.